HugoBlox/hugo-blox-builder/exampleSite/content/post/writing-markdown-latex.md

 math = true
 +++

 Content can be written using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), [LaTeX math](https://en.wikibooks.org/wiki/LaTeX/Mathematics), and [Hugo Shortcodes](http://gohugo.io/extras/shortcodes/).
-Additionally, HTML may be used for advanced formatting.<!--more-->
+Additionally, HTML may be used for advanced formatting.<!--more--> This article gives an overview of the most common formatting options.

 ## Sub-headings